-Welcome to the moya-moya moratorium; feel free to stay and read my babblings.
+Welcome to the moya-moya moratorium; feel free to stay for a while.

-To keep up with my blog posts, follow me on Twitter!
+To keep up with my blog posts, stress-baking, and weird dream Tweets, follow me on Twitter!